 During the week of June 2nd, security forces in Sudan carried out violent dispersals of the protests.
 Meanwhile, the Islamic State continues to propagate its presence within the continent, issuing their first claim of an attack in Mozambique and continuing to claim attacks carried out by the Allied Democratic Forces in the Democratic Republic of Congo.
 Military forces in Nigeria carried out operations against IS-backed Boko Haram in Borno, while al Shabaab continued to target military sites in Somalia.

-On June 4th, the Islamic State (IS) issued a statement claiming responsibility, in the name of the Islamic State in the Central Africa Province, for a clash in Metubi, Mozambique.* This would be the group’s first claim of operations within the country.
+On June 4th, the Islamic State (IS) issued a statement claiming responsibility, in the name of the Islamic State in the Central Africa Province, for an attack in Metubi, Mozambique.
+This would be the group’s first attack within the country.
 However, many regional security experts, along with local security officials, have refuted the implication that the group holds a physical presence within the country.
 Pointing instead to a possible alliance or links with Ahlu Sunna Wal Jamaa (ASWJ), an Islamist group responsible for an insurgency in the Cabo Delgado region since October 2017.
 The IS claim came a week after ASWJ carried out its most deadly attack on record, beheading 16 people including soldiers in Quiterajo on May 28th.

 In the Democratic Republic of Congo, the Islamic State issued a statement claiming an attack carried out by the Allied Democratic Forces (ADF) in Rwangoma on June 3rd, which left 13 civilians dead.
 The ADF clashed with military forces in Rizeri on June 5th.
 Military operations were also carried out in the Masisi territory, as security forces engaged in a series of clashes with the National Council for Renewal and Democracy (CNRD) this week, displacing much of the local population.
 During the course of these operations, the military captured 13 CNRD combatants on June 5th.